The MPH is a 42-credit program that prepares students to become public health professionals.

 Admissions to the MPH

-The priority application deadline for fall 2022 is February 1, with a final deadline of June 1.
+The priority application deadline for fall 2023 is February 1, with a final deadline of June 1.
+All materials (including official transcripts) must be submitted and verified in SOPHAS at least two weeks before the final deadline.
+Transcripts can be submitted before final grades are posted.

 There is only one MPH cohort admitted each year.
 If you miss the deadline and would like to discuss enrolling in graduate special coursework that could be applied to the MPH program, please contact Kristen Clements-Nolle, Director of Graduate Studies, at firstname.lastname@example.org.